bagwaa/dotfiles/README.md

 ### Terminal

-- `,cc` to toggle a terminal window that floats
+- `,cf` to toggle a terminal window that floats
+- `,cc` to toggle a terminal window at the bottom of the screen

 ### Running Tests